jaggerwang/jw-flutter-demo/README.md

 ### 2019-05-25

-1. Upgrade Flutter SDK version to v1.5.
+1. Upgrade Flutter SDK to v1.5.

 ### 2018-12-26